joergschultzelutter/core-aprs-client/docs/coreaprsclient_class.md

 ### Terms and conditions

 > [!IMPORTANT]
-> The ability to send this dynamic data is achieved by assigning a variable of type “dict” to a property of the instantiated class.
-Adding or changing individual elements of this property is not implemented.
+> The ability to send this dynamic data is achieved by assigning a variable of `dict` object to a property of the instantiated class.
+Adding or changing individual elements of this property is _not_ implemented.
+Always replace that property's value in full.

 The following conditions apply: